DanilSuits/probabilityKata/log.md

 That means that we can use the spelling Probability within this scope.
 Thus, we can restore the domain language to the method, without impacting correctness.

+## REFACTOR

+Setting up the same sort of decoupling for Coin as well; directly accessing the member variable causes problems, because we're coupled to the implementation, rather than to the interface.

+So we introduce a method to constrain the property access.